laravel/docs/passport.md

         // ...
     }

-Then, you may instruct Passport to use your custom models via the `Passport` class:
+After defining your model, you may instruct Passport to use your custom model via the `Laravel\Passport\Passport` class.
+Typically, you should inform Passport about your custom models in the `boot` method of your application's `App\Providers\AuthServiceProvider` class:

     use App\Models\Passport\AuthCode;
     use App\Models\Passport\Client;